Educational workshops for middle and high school students

 Dates:

-• Thursday, December 4, 2025 from 10 a.m. to 1 p.m.
+• Thursday, December 4, 2025, from 10 a.m. to 1 p.m.

-• Thursday, February 5, 2026 from 10 a.m. to 1 p.m.
+• Thursday, February 5, 2026, from 10 a.m. to 1 p.m.

 • Friday, March 27 from 10 a.m. to 1 p.m.

-This workshop takes place entirely in the German language
+This workshop takes place entirely in German

-Themes: Klarsfeld family, deportation, commitment, justice, memories, post-war Germany.
+Themes: Klarsfeld family, deportation, commitment, justice, memories, postwar Germany.

 Historical periods: World War II, history of the present time.